jeromekelleher/msprime-model-errors/README.md

 ```

 There is also a [Python API](https://stdpopsim.readthedocs.io/en/latest/api.html)
-which can plug directly into your existing pipeline, a significantly
+which can plug directly into your existing pipeline and significantly
 simplify your code.

 ### Fix your model code